BlockchainCommons/GordianSeedTool-iOS/Docs/Integration.md

 [Sparrow](https://sparrowwallet.com/) is a self-sovereign software wallet created by [Craig Raw](https://github.com/craigraw) that is using some of Blockchain Commons' [Uniform Resources](https://github.com/BlockchainCommons/crypto-commons/blob/master/Docs/ur-1-overview.md).

+The following examples demonstrate how to use Sparrow Wallet as a "transaction coordinator", where it manages the usage of keys, including at least one held by **Seed Tool** and the receipt and sending of funds, but doesn't hold any keys itself.

 ### Creating a Multisig Address on Sparrow

 One of the best methods of [#SmartCustody](https://github.com/BlockchainCommons/SmartCustody) is to create a multisig wallet where each key for the wallet is held securely.